 At least I could find some Coor's.

 So it was August 29, 1972.
 My uncle Calvin's birthday and the day before my 21st.
 Larry's birthday fell within that nine day span of my friends Steve and Gary.
 So we decided to celebrate in Estes Park Colorado.
 It must have been around one or so and we strolled into what we perceived to be a pretty cool place.
 Larry purchased us a couple of Colorado Kool-Aids and we settle down into our chairs.
 The next round was on me so I walked to the bar and asked for two more Coor's.
 "You 21?" he asked.
 "Will be tomorrow" I proclaimed proudly.
 "Then you need to leave....NOW!"
 "Damn I will be 21 tomorrow" I said.
 He asked me where I was from and I told him Louisiana.
 He then explained something to me that I never really stopped to realize.
 Each state has it own peculiar laws regarding alcohol.
 Although you could legally purchase beer in the Bayou State at 18 years of age, you had to be 21 in Colorado and the law was strictly enforced.
 Actually the law in Louisiana was that you could purchase only beer in a liquor store or other retail outlet if you were under the age of 21 but over 18.
 In a bar you could purchase wine or a mixed drink but not a straight shot of liquor unless you were 21.
 So Larry and I were essentially thrown out of the bar.
 So we left with our tails tucked behind us.
-Come to think of it that is only time I have ever been thrown out of a bar.
+Come to

 The next day, my 21st birthday I was insistent on returning to the bar Larry and I were asked to leave the day before.
 Larry was not too cool on the idea.
 Hell we could go anywhere, but I wanted to go.
 So on we went.
 When we walked in the bartender shouted "Happy Birthday" and he asked me to come over to the bar.
 He told me he apologized about being an asshole the day before.
 I told him it was no big deal.
 He told me to make it up and since it was my birthday, He would give me a pitcher of Coor's "on the house" or...
 We could drink Oly on the house for free.
 Once again "Such a Deal"